Europe, US 'climate guardian' satellite to monitor oceans

 The two space agencies recently agreed to cooperate on a planned NASA outpost around the moon.

-But Aschbacher said missions to Earth's neighbor, and others looking to Mars and beyond, shouldn't divert attention from the need to keep an eye on our own planet.
+But Aschbacher said lunar missions and others looking to Mars and beyond, shouldn't divert attention from the need to keep an eye on our own planet.

 “We all know that (Earth) is undergoing enormous changes, extremely fast changes and changes we never had before on this planet with a speed and intensity caused, obviously, by humans," he said.
 "And we need to understand how this planet functions for our own survival, for our own future.”